U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training

-\textbf{Ablation Study on U-DECN.} \cref{tab:ab_udecn} shows the improvement of TS, CDN, DCN, Hybrid, and ColorDN methods, which significantly improve the performance of the U-DECN detector.
+Table \ref{tab:ab_udecn} shows the improvement of TS, CDN, DCN, Hybrid, and ColorDN methods, which significantly improve the performance of the U-DECN detector.
 Of these, the TS method achieves the highest performance improvement of 8.0 AP.
 This ablation study demonstrates the effectiveness of the designed methods on ConvNet encoder-decoder architecture.
-While, the DCN method significantly improves both performance and convergence speed in \cref{fig:dcn_ap}, which effectively improves the query feature misalignment issue as discussed in \cref{sec:dcn}.
+While, the DCN method significantly improves both performance and convergence speed in Fig. \ref{fig:dcn_ap}, which effectively improves the query feature misalignment issue as discussed in Section \ref{sec:dcn}.